ed77441/NoteApp/README.md

 ![textpane image](https://i.imgur.com/JZGSDtD.png)

 #### Function
-##### As you seen above, there is several text attribute can be set on control panel
+##### As you seen above, there is several text attribute that can be set on control panel

 1. Bold, italic and underline
 2. Foreground and background color